KenKundert/nestedtext/README.rst

 it consists of a hierarchical collection of dictionaries, lists, and strings, but also allows integers, floats, Booleans and nulls.
 The problem with *JSON* for this application is that it is awkward.
-All strings have to be quoted; it only supports multi-line strings by using long single-line strings with embedded newline characters; and dictionary and list items must be separated with commas.
+All strings have to be quoted; it only supports multiline strings by using long single-line strings with embedded newline characters; and dictionary and list items must be separated with commas.
 All of which results in *JSON* being a frustrating format for humans to read, enter or edit.

+*NestedText* has the following clear advantages over *JSON* as human readable and writable data file format:

+- comments
+- multiline strings
+- special characters without escaping them
+- Unicode characters without encoding them

 *YAML* was to be the human friendly alternative to *JSON*, but things went very wrong.
 The authors were too ambitious and tried to support too many data types